DataDog/documentation/content/en/security_platform/cloud_workload_security/agent_expressions.md

 | `unmount`            | File             | Unmount a filesystem                  | 7.27          |

 ## Attributes
-Attributes can be used to specify exact data/behavior for a rule.
-Attributes are based on [CWS event attributes][1]
+Attributes can be used to specify exact data and behavior for a rule.
+Attributes are based on [CWS event attributes][1].

 ## Operators
-SECL operators are used to comibine event attributes together into a full expression.
+SECL operators are used to combine event attributes together into a full expression.
 The following operators are available:

 | SECL Operator         | Types            |  Definition                           | Agent Version |
 |-----------------------|------------------|---------------------------------------|---------------|